zaren/rash/README.md

 repeating step 2 for each machine you are managing.

-After SSH private keys are installed, copy the rash.sh script, put it somewhere convenient on your machine, and "chmod +x" it to make sure it's executable.
+After SSH private keys are installed, copy the rash.sh script, put it somewhere convenient on your machine, and `chmod +x` it to make sure it's executable.
 You can either download the machine_groups.txt file and edit it, or create your own based on the displayed formatting.
 By default, this file will reside in the same directory as the script.

 ```
 North_Lab 192.168.1.2 192.168.1.3